Alvester Alexander

-Alvester Alexander (born October 17, 1990) is an American football running back who is currently a free agent.
-He played college football at Wyoming.
+Alvester Alexander (born October 17, 1990) is an American former football player.
+He played college football for the Wyoming Cowboys.

 Professional career

 On April 29, 2012, the Chicago Bears signed Alexander as an undrafted free agent.
 On July 17, 2012, he was cut from the Bears roster.

 On August 14, 2012, he signed with the Indianapolis Colts.
-But on December 11, 2012, he was cut.
+On December 11, 2012, he was cut.

 On December 26, he signed with the Tennessee Titans.

 On August 17, 2013, he signed with the Pittsburgh Steelers.
 He spent the entire 2013 season on their practice squad.
 At the end of the season the Steelers signed him to Reserve/Future Contract.
 He signed with the Ottawa Redblacks in 2015.

 Alexander participated in The Spring League in 2017.